BigEEGConsortium/ESS/asset/Readme.txt

 4. The 'Source Code' Folder: if available, includes the presentation code, along with the stimuli needed to run the actual experiment.

-The ;License; Text: if available, refers to the full text of the specific license used to release the information.
+The 'License Text' if available, refers to the full text of the specific license used to release the information.